 We are in Phase 3 development of a novel, late-stage, proprietary topical medicine, SD-101, a potentially first-to-market therapy for the treatment of skin blistering and lesions associated with all major types of EB.
 ESSENCE, a Phase 3 registration-directed study, was initiated in March of 2015 and completed enrollment of more than 160 patients in April of 2017.
-ESSENCE is a randomized, double-blind, placebo-controlled study being conducted at multiple sites worldwide that is designed to evaluate the safety and efficacy of SD-101 6% in patients with any of the three major types of EB, who are at least one-month old.
+ESSENCE is a randomized, double-blind, placebo-controlled study being conducted at multiple sites worldwide that is designed to evaluate the safety and efficacy of SD-101 6% in patients with any of the three major types of EB who are at least one-month old.
 Participants are being randomized 1:1 to two treatment groups receiving either SD-101 6% or placebo applied over their entire body once daily for three months.

 SD-101 was one of the first therapies to receive Breakthrough Therapy designation by the FDA in 2013, following the completion of the Phase 2a initial human proof-of-concept study.
 The FDA and EMA each have also reviewed the Phase 2b study results.
-Based on the currently available data and communications with FDA and EMA, we believe that the global regulatory pathway forward for SD-101 will require a single Phase 3 registration-directed study.
-The FDA agreed to a rolling NDA in the U.S., which was initiated in the fourth quarter of 2015.
-Following the Phase 2b study, our Paediatric Committee of the EMA has issued a positive opinion on our Paediatric Investigation Plan ("PIP") for SD-101.
-A PIP is part of the EMA approval process and must be accepted prior to a submission of an MAA in the EU.
-Results from the Phase 3 study are anticipated in mid-2017 to support marketing applications for SD-101 in the U.S., EU, and other regions.
+The FDA agreed to a rolling NDA in the United States, which was initiated in the fourth quarter of 2015.
+Following the Phase 2b study, the Paediatric Committee of the EMA has issued a positive opinion on our Paediatric Investigation Plan ("PIP") for SD-101.
+A PIP is part of the EMA approval process and must be accepted prior to a submission of a marketing authorisation application ("MAA") in the EU.
+Results from the Phase 3 study are anticipated in mid-2017 to support marketing applications for SD-101 in the United States, EU, and other regions.
+On May 31, 2017, SD-101 received Rare Pediatric Disease designation from the FDA.
+The FDA grants Rare Pediatric Disease designation for diseases that primarily affect children ages 18 years or younger and fewer than 200,000 persons in the U.S.